 “The best thing about being young in Seoul is that we can challenge without fear and we’re constantly learning from one another.
 This generation is like a sponge.
 Social media networks connect the whole world and we’re continually introduced to new culture -- music, people, fashion, food -- at a click and a scroll.
 For me, it’s like discovering an unknown world and it’s driving us forward.
 It also encourages dialogue and collaboration and the future of Seoul fashion is going to be dominated by collaboration.
 We saw it this season with Charms and Kappa, D-Antidote and Fila, Kye and Louis Quatorze and I know we’ll see more.”

 Tagman (Shawn Park), 37, Seoul, artist

 “Seoul has a great range of people, culture and history.
 Because of the rapid changes and developments, there is a big generation gap between young and old.
-Sometimes this can be a bit of challenge, but most of times I find it fun and inspiring, for finding harmony in an uncanny mixture of flavors like bibimbap.
-The future of Seoul fashion is young, daring, and full of beautiful people.”
+Sometimes this can be a bit of challenge but most of times I find it fun and inspiring, for finding harmony in an uncanny mixture of flavours like bibimbap.
+The future of Seoul fashion is young, daring and full of beautiful people.”

 Reiji Fukisawa, 22, Tokyo, vintage store owner

 “I think this generation of Korean youth are powerful and they’re only going to become more influential globally, the international fashion world is beginning to take notice.”